 Although general suggestions can be made for how to help kids with anxiety, only a professional counselor can address your child’s specific needs.
 One study found that 95% of children who received cognitive behavioral therapy (CBT) combined with family training on anxiety management were no longer anxious following treatment.
 In this study, 70% of children receiving care without family training reduced their symptoms, pointing to the importance of family involvement.
 To start, having conversations with your child is an important first step to addressing their needs and helping manage their anxieties.

-To schedule a free call to see how we can help you or your child with anxiety click here.
+Now that you know a bit more about how to help kids with anxiety, consider getting professional help as well.
+To schedule a free call (if you are in Florida or California) to see how we can help you or your child with anxiety click here.